 You definitely need a good caller that can build rapport and can engage with senior decision-makers if you want success from calling.
 There are rogue callers and poor quality campaigns.
 But cold calling can be extremely effective in the right circumstances.
 It’s almost certainly the fact that telesales is a people business that gives the industry a bad name.
 We’ve all had bad experiences with cold callers.

 Equally, when it comes to generating new business, expectations are high because new business is important.
 Sometimes short-term results can disappoint.
 But isn’t that the case with most methods of marketing?
 And with other types of marketing, they can also often prove very expensive for very little.
 That’s not to say other methods don’t have an important role to play or that telemarketing is inexpensive.
 For cold calling to work, you need to invest and do it consistently over a period of time to build a pipeline and to nurture potential future leads.

 Ultimately, your choice comes down to what suits your business and what you’re trying to achieve.
 However, at least with telemarketing, you have the opportunity to refine your target list and it’s unlikely you’ll get nothing for your investment.
 I’m not sure the same can always be said for other lead generation solutions.

-If you’d like to know how GSA Business Development can help generate growth for your business or book one of our new business development and marketing strategy workshops, contact us now on 0845 658 8192 or use the form on this site.
+If you’d like to know how GSA Business Development can help generate growth for your business, book a free consultation using the form on this site.